List of Commands

 VPANIM_CAEPARAMS,bCAEAnim(Y/N),nCylesPerView,nFramesPerCyle,nImgsPerCAEFrame

-• [1] bCAEAnim (Y/N): Specify if CAE Animation capture is required for video generation, Yes or No
+• [1] bCAEAnim: Specify if CAE Animation capture is required for video generation, Yes or No

-• [2] nCylesPerView: Specify the number of cycles of the CAE animation to be captured
+• [2] nCylesPerView: Specify the number of repetitions of the CAE animation

-• [4] nImgsPerCAEFrame: Specify the number of images per frame to be captured
+• [4] nImgsPerCAEFrame: Specify the number of images per CAE frame to be captured

 ViewPoint Animation